myying/PSU_WRF_EnKF/README.md

 1. Unpackage and compile all necessary code packages

-2. Modify run_cycle.sh header to assign CPU resources.
+2. Modify `run_cycle.sh` header to assign CPU resources.
 The header should conform to your system's requirements.
-   Modify the total_ntasks part (the name of system variable may be different).
+   Modify the `total_ntasks` part (the name of system variable may be different).
-   If necessary, modify job_submit.sh or even add your own execution lines.
+   If necessary, modify `job_submit.sh` or even add your own execution lines.

 3. Modify configuration files to setup your experiment, change paths to the code packages, data files.
    Some model/DA options are given in the configuration file, if you want to personalize an option that's not in the configuration file, go modify the corresponding namelist generator/ module.
    The lowest part assigns CPU usage to different components (WRF runs, EnKF, 4DVar, etc)

-4. Submit/execute run_cycle.sh
+4. Submit/execute `run_cycle.sh`

-5. Check job status either by looking at standard error/output from run_cycle.sh, or use jstat to get a more dynamic look of each component's status
+5. Check job status either by looking at standard error/output from `run_cycle.sh`, or use `jstat` to get a more dynamic look of each component's status

-6. Once completed, you will have analysis for each assimilation cycle, then run_forecast.sh to run forecast from these analyses.
+6. Once completed, you will have analysis for each assimilation cycle, then `run_forecast.sh` to run forecast from these analyses.

 Test case - Hurricane Katrina (2005)
 ------------------------------------
-A sample configuration file has been setup for the Katrina case: config/katrina_enkf
+A sample configuration file has been setup for the Katrina case: `config/katrina_enkf`

 Test case data set can be found here: http://hfip.psu.edu/yxy159/katrinaTestData.tar

-Once you completed steps 1 and 2, set DATA_DIR to the test data directory, then just submit/execute run_cycle.sh.
+Once you completed steps 1 and 2, set `DATA_DIR` to the test data directory, then just submit/execute `run_cycle.sh`.